 The Consolation and Bereavement Ministry at OLQM works under the supervision of Bishop Sanchez, Father Passenant, and Pastoral Care Administrator Dennis Portelli.
 The Consolation Ministry attends Wake Prayer Services and assists families in preparation for the Christian Funeral Rite of the Church.
 We update the Funeral Liturgy Planner and Music Selection sheets as well as provide additional support to families during this difficult time for them.

 The Bereavement Support Group offers spiritual support to parishioners (as well as non-parishioners) who have recently suffered a loss.
 We offer a caring environment, hope and comfort; we are non-judgmental and respect privacy in all aspects of the grieving process and point toward healing.
 In 2018, the support group marked the milestone of five years of service.

-Meetings of the bereavement support group are typically the first and third Mondays of the month, 7-9 p.m. in the rectory basement.
-Announced meeting dates for the remainder of 2019 are as follows:
+Meetings of the bereavement support group are typically the first and third Mondays of the month, 7-9 p.m. in the rectory basement meeting room.
+Occasionally schedule adjustments are necessary.
+January and February 2020 each have one meeting (because of the Martin Luther King and Presidents’ Day Monday holidays).
+There will be two meetings in March.
+Announced meeting dates are: